BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - The software (obviously) only works with VR/AR applications using an OpenXR runtime implementation.

 ## Contact
 Feel free to join our [Discord community](https://discord.gg/BVWugph5XF) for feedback and assistance.

-You can find the [source code](https://github.com/BuzzteeBear/OpenXR-MotionCompensation) and the [latest release](https://github.com/BuzzteeBear/OpenXR-MotionCompensation/releases) or report issues at github.com.
+You can find the [source code](https://github.com/BuzzteeBear/OpenXR-MotionCompensation) and the [latest release](https://github.com/BuzzteeBear/OpenXR-MotionCompensation/releases) or report issues on github.

 If you are (or know someone) willing and able to support the software development (mostly C++, maybe some GUI stuff later on) side of the project, feel free to contact **@BuzzteeBear** on the Discord server to ask about ways to contribute.